- Cliché Storm: Some of the most prominent 80's action movie cliches show up.

 - Of course, considering the guys who want to build those schools and hospitals are perfectly happy to murder any and all opposition... somehow this trope still applies.
-Amazing what Black and Grey Morality can do, ain't it?
+Amazing what "vaguely evil vs. somewhat ambiguous" can do, ain't it?

 - "Funny Aneurysm" Moment: Trash, Junior, and Strike have something that should be Friendship Moment when they say good-bye at the end with Jack even acting cute and silly.
 While standing in the middle of dozens upon dozens of death mooks and bodies of their fallen comrades.

 - Hilarious in Hindsight: This film wasn't the last sci-fi story to include an evil ruler named President Clark.